The Beagles

-The Beagles is a Saturday morning animated television series that aired on CBS from September 10, 1966, to September 2, 1967.
-The show was produced by Total Television, which created King Leonardo and His Short Subjects, Tennessee Tuxedo and His Tales, and Underdog.
-The show was cancelled by CBS after one season, despite finishing in the top 10 for Saturday mornings.
-It then went into reruns on ABC from September 9, 1967, to September 2, 1968.
-It was also the last animated series produced by Total Television before it went defunct in 1969.
+The Beagles was a Saturday morning animated television series that aired on CBS from September 10, 1966, to January 7, 1967, with reruns continuing until September 2, 1967.
+The show was produced by Total TeleVision productions, which created King Leonardo and His Short Subjects, Tennessee Tuxedo and His Tales, and Underdog.
+The show was cancelled by CBS after one season, despite finishing in the top 10 for Saturday mornings; it then went into reruns on ABC from September 9, 1967, to September 2, 1968 before it quickly disappeared.
+It was also the last animated series produced by Total TeleVision before it was dissolved in 1969.